P1sec/gea-implementation/README.md

 ```

-Calling the `gea12.py` file as is runs the 3 test vectors for the 2 algorithms.
+Calling the `gea12.py` file as is will run the 3 test vectors for the 2 algorithms.

 ```
 $ python ./gea12.py